Financial Action Task Force blacklist: OECD "grey list"

-Although its main focus is on tax crime, OECD is also concerned with money laundering and has complemented the work carried out by the FATF.
+Although its main focus is on tax crime, the OECD is also concerned with money laundering and has complemented the work carried out by the FATF.

 The OECD has maintained a 'blacklist' of countries it considers "uncooperative tax havens" in the drive for transparency of tax affairs and the effective exchange of information, officially called "The List of Uncooperative Tax Havens".
 Since May 2009, no countries were officially listed as uncooperative tax havens in the light of their commitments to implement the OECD standards.

 On 22 October 2008, at an OECD meeting in Paris, 17 countries led by France and Germany decided to draw up a new blacklist of tax havens.
-It had been asked to investigate around 40 new tax havens where undeclared revenue was hidden and which hosted many of the non-regulated hedge funds that came under fire during the financial crisis of 2007–08.
+It had been asked to investigate around 40 new tax havens where undeclared revenue was hidden and which hosted many of the non-regulated hedge funds that came under fire during the 2008 financial crisis.
 Germany, France, and other countries called on the OECD to add Switzerland to a blacklist of countries which encourage tax fraud.
 On 2 April 2009, the OECD published a list of countries, divided into three parts depending on whether they implemented an "internationally agreed tax standard", in select jurisdictions – tax havens or other financial centers of interest.